 Queen of Puddings

 You will need a buttered pie dish – mine is 25cm in diameter and 4cm deep (pyrex) or make a smaller pudding to serve three or four people.
-Use half the recipe and a shallow ovenproof dish – mine is 20cm x 14cm x 5cm deep.
+Use half the recipe and a shallow ovenproof dish – mine is 20cm x 14cm x 5cm deep or make four individual puddings in ramekin dishes.

 Take the pudding dish from the oven and allow to cool slightly then when both the custard and fruit are cooled you can start to assemble the pudding.
 Turn the oven down to 150°C (Gas Mark 2, 300°F).
 Spread the fruit or jam over the custard.